What patients and families say about Methodist Rehabilitation Center

 "Standing.
 That's what Nicole was doing today.
 Standing...on her own...for about 30 seconds.
 Without assistance, without support, but on her own two feet!
 Each day she gets stronger and stronger!
 Her steps are still awkward, but I see more and more control as she takes more and more steps.
 I arrived this morning to find Nicole in the gym, wearing those weird contraptions on her hands and boxing a balloon.
 It's so funny to watch, but so amazing to know that the therapists have a real method to their madness and each and everything they do has a real purpose in Nicole's recovery.
 This afternoon, she spent some time in the research lab...the motion analysis lab to be exact.
 She and PT Heather walked down a runway that has special sensors, and computers analyzed her gait.
 It's amazing to see how they can discover where her weaknesses are so that they can focus on them.
 The research done at Methodist Rehab is so important to not only Nicole's situation, but for the people who will unfortunately follow her.
 The time she spends in the research lab is her small way of giving back, and paying it forward at the same time."

 - Susan Marquez, mother who journaled daily about Nicole's rehab journey after surviving a six-story fall.
 Nicole was told she would never walk again.
-Not only does Nicole walk, she lives independently and works as a motivational speaker and yoga instructor.
-Nicole participated extensively in research at Methodist Rehab, and she raises funds for our Wilson Foundation through the Walk & Roll. [ Read Nicole Marquez's story ]
+Not only does Nicole walk, she lives independently and is a successful motivational speaker and yoga instructor.
+Nicole participated extensively in research at Methodist Rehab, and she raises funds for our Wilson Foundation through the Walk & Roll. [ Learn more about the amazing Nicole Marquez ]

 “I did not know Methodist Rehab existed until I needed it.
 Then I was pleased to find it was chosen one of the best hospitals in America by U.S. News & World Report.
 They are doing great things for people that no one else can do.
 This is an absolutely fantastic facility.”